 You need the right kind of chocolate for your fountain.
 Sure you can crush up some supermarket chocolate and add oil, but do you really want that?
 Think of your children and your guests and get some well-made chocolate.

-If you aren’t sure where to start, we’ve put together a list of our three favorites.
+If you aren’t sure where to start, we’ve put together a list of the best chocolate for a chocolate fountain.
 Plus, we’ve answered some questions you might have about how to choose the right chocolate, how to prepare, and what to do after.
 Let’s take a look.

-First, our three favorite melting chocolates for your chocolate fountain.
+Our favorite melting chocolates for your chocolate fountain

 ChocoMaker’s dipping chocolate is a smooth and consistent bulk chocolate that’s specially prepared to add into a chocolate fountain without adding any oils.
 It comes in a two-pound bag, which should be plenty for a chocolate fountain serving around 12 people or fewer.